dorittalia/CVD-Equity-HPACC/README.md

 # Hypertension care cascades and reducing inequities in cardiovascular disease in low- and middle-income countries

-This repository contains replication code for Stein et al. paper "Hypertension care cascades and reducing inequities in cardiovascular disease in low- and middle-income countries"
+This repository contains replication code for Stein et al. paper "Hypertension care cascades and reducing inequities in cardiovascular disease in low- and middle-income countries".
+Nature Medicine.
+2024.

 ### Prerequisites